vpsfreecz/vpsadmin/nodectl/man/man8/nodectl.8.md

   List transactions queued for execution.
 Transactions whose dependencies are not met yet are not listed, as it is impossible to know when they will be executed.

+`get veth_map`
+  Print veth map contents, listing all known VPS interfaces and their names on the host.

 `set config` *key*`=`*value*...
   Alter nodectld's configuration.
 Set *key* to *value*.
 Format of keys is the same as for `get`.
 Multiple keys may be specified, separated by spaces.